splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 Deactivate zero-code instrumentation
 -----------------------------------------------

-To deactivate zero-code instrumentation, remove the annotation.
-The following command removes the annotation for zero-code instrumentation, deactivating it:
+To deactivate zero-code instrumentation remove the annotation using the following command:

 .. code-block:: bash